 by Arlene M. Sánchez-Walsh

 Arlene M. Sánchez-Walsh is associate professor of Latino church studies at Azusa Pacific University.
 As a Lilly Fellow in 2006, she began a project examining the influence of the prosperity gospel among Latino evangelicals.
-In addition, she is completing a book on multicultural evangelical youth culture and beginning a textbook for Columbia University Press's “Religion in America” series entitled Pentecostalism in America.
-Her first book, Latino Pentecostal Identity: Evangelical Faith, Self and Society, received the Hispanic Theological Initiative's Book Award in 2005.
+In addition, Sánchez-Walsh is completing a book on multicultural evangelical youth culture and commencing work on a textbook titled Pentecostalism in America for Columbia University Press's “Religion in America” series.
+In 2005, Sánchez-Walsh received the Hispanic Theological Initiative's Book Award for her first book, Latino Pentecostal Identity: Evangelical Faith, Self and Society, also published by Columbia.